 But there’s still more than a little doubt as to whether this is truly a new Terry Ryan, willing to spend Pohlad money to make the Twins more competitive (or at least more watchable) immediately.
 There seems to be two schools of thought concerning what Ryan is likely to do next.

-The good folks at MLBTradeRumors.com pointed out recently that, of their “Top 50 free agents” list going in to the offseason, only five position players remain unsigned.
-That list includes Stephen Drew, Shin-Soo Choo, Nelson Cruz, Kendrys Morales and Raul Ibanez.
+The good folks at MLBTradeRumors.com pointed out recently that, of their “Top 50 free agents” list going in to the offseason, only four position players remain unsigned.
+That list includes Stephen Drew, Nelson Cruz, Kendrys Morales and Raul Ibanez.

 A while back, there was some buzz that the Twins were one of the teams that agent Scott Boras was talking to about Drew.
-I’m not sure which surprised me more, that the Twins were actually considering signing a player that would cost them a draft pick as compensation (Drew rejected the Red Sox’ Qualifying Offer) or that Terry Ryan apparently sat down in the same room with Scott Boras.
+I’m not sure which surprised me more, that the Twins were actually considering signing a player who would cost them a draft pick as compensation (Drew rejected the Red Sox’ qualifying offer) or that Terry Ryan apparently sat down in the same room with Scott Boras.

 If you’re one of those fans, that’s okay.
 I understand.
 I do.
 But you might want to stop reading at this point, because if you can’t grasp that concept, what I’m going to propose next could make your head explode.